MicroStrategy/mstrio-py/USAGE.md

 By default, all rows are imported when `my_cube.to_dataframe()` or `my_report.to_dataframe()` are called.
 Filter the contents of a `Cube` / `Report` by passing the selected object IDs for the metrics, attributes, and attribute elements to the `apply_filters()` method.

-To get the list of object IDs of the metrics, attributes, or attribute elements that are available within the Cube / Report MicroStrategy objects, use the following `Cube` / `Report` class properties:
+To get the list of object IDs of the metrics, attributes, or attribute elements that are available within the Cube / Report Strategy One objects, use the following `Cube` / `Report` class properties:

 ```python
 my_cube.metrics